JohnCosta27/RealTimeTradingSystem/log/logbook.md

 Today is also my birthday.

 ## 29/11/2022
-Model methods to get user assets, create and complete transaction.
+ - Model methods to get user assets, create and complete transaction.
 Various bug fixes and connected the frontend to view assets.
 Some things are very prototypy, so will need refactoring
+ - Endpoints for the trading of assets are complete, now I need further testing.